 2.1 Soviet Forces

-The Soviet forces committed over two million soldiers, with a massive superiority in tanks, artillery, and manpower.
+The Soviet forces brought in more than two millions soldiers, and overwhelming numerical advantage in tanks, artillery and manpower.

 2.2 German Defenses